bestbat/Homura/.github/ISSUE_TEMPLATE/game-launcher-request.md

 ---
 name: Game/Launcher Request
-about: Request to add a Game/Launcher
+about: Request for help or to add a Game/Launcher
 title: ''
 labels: enhancement
 assignees: Alexander88207